mbarkhau/bumpver/README.md

 5. *Tag* the new commit.
 6. *Push* the new commit and tag.

-Again, you can use `--dry` to inspect the changes first.
+Again, you can use `-d/--dry` to inspect the changes first.

 ```
 $ pycalver bump --dry